Pharmacy technicians assist pharmacists, and work either in a community or retail pharmacy or in a hospital or clinical pharmacy.

 - You would start by applying for a job as a trainee pharmacy technician or work your way up from a post as a Pharmacy Assistant.

-- You need English, Maths, Biology or Chemistry at National 4 or National Certificate qualification (NC) Pharmacy Services.
+- You may need some relevant subjects at National 4 or 5 or National Certificate (NC) Pharmacy Services.

 - To work as a pharmacy technician you need to register with the General Pharmaceutical Council (GPhC).
 You can do this on completion of the necessary qualifications and two years' work experience (see 'Training' below).